 - Your dog or cat needs to have a European passport.
 To obtain one of these you need to consult your vet.

-- Its rabies vaccinations must be up to date
+- Its rabies vaccinations must be valid

 - Your cat must be neutered in order to avoid any chance of reproduction

 - For British visitors, please find more information taking your pet dog or cat abroad.